-This year has been a very mild winter and the last couple of weeks have been especially wet.
+This year has been a very mild winter, and the last couple of weeks have been incredibly wet.
 The upshot of this is that the wild asparagus which grows all throughout Dalmatia have popped up earlier than usual for another season.
-Yesterday the Baby Donkey and I were taking one of our regular walks through the fields in our hometown, and we came across a few so I decided to get in early and try and grab enough to cook up some wild asparagus and eggs.
+Yesterday the Baby Donkey and I were taking one of our regular walks through the fields in our hometown, and we came across a few, so I decided to get in early and try and grab enough to cook up some wild asparagus and eggs.

-I love foraging, whether it be for snails, mushrooms or wild asparagus.
-The challenge of finding your own food is really rewarding, plus the family love it.
-In addition its a good reason for the Little Donkey and I to get outside.
+I love foraging, whether it be for snails, mushrooms, or wild asparagus.
+The challenge of finding your own food is gratifying, plus the family loves it.
+In addition, it’s a good reason for the Little Donkey and me to get outside.

-Wild Asparagus plants are actually really easy to identify as they stand out from the rest of the vegetation.
-It’s a green spiky bush, so there is no mistaking it for some other plant that will make you sick.
+Wild Asparagus plants are actually straightforward to identify as they stand out from the rest of the vegetation.
+It’s a spiky green bush, so there is no mistaking it for some other plant that will make you sick.

-The tricky part is spotting the purple, green asparagus spears which are typically hidden away amongst the undergrowth.
-I have to admit, the first few times I went looking for asparagus I returned with very little.
-It takes some time to get your “eye in”.
-Once you do, Bob’s your uncle, and you will get enough for a feed for the family on most occasions.
+The tricky part is spotting the purple, green asparagus spears, which are typically hidden away amongst the undergrowth.
+I have to admit, the first few times I went looking for asparagus, I returned with very little.
+It takes some time to get your “eye in.”
+Once you do, Bob’s your uncle, and you will get enough to feed the family on most occasions.

-Unlike the commercial asparagus, wild asparagus is thin and delicate, however, packs much more of a flavour punch than its cousin.
+Unlike the commercial asparagus, wild asparagus is thin and delicate; however, it packs much more of a flavor punch than its cousin.
 There is a subtle sweetness coupled with a slight bitterness.
-My favourite way to eat them is with scrambled eggs.
+My favorite way to eat them is with scrambled eggs.

 Scrambled Eggs with Wild Asparagus

-If you can get your hands on wild asparagus and free range eggs, this is absolutely delish!
+If you can get your hands on wild asparagus and free-range eggs, this is absolutely delicious!

 - Salt and Pepper to taste

-- Get a fry pan and place it on low heat.
+- Get a frying pan and place it on low heat.
 Toss your knob of butter into the pan and add your asparagus.
 Let them cook for a couple of minutes

-There are numerous ways to cook wild asparagus, what’s your favourite?
+There are numerous ways to cook wild asparagus; what’s your favorite?